-International Use - Note that for international use the buttons can be customized with categories identified by the desired language.
+International Use - Note that the buttons can be customized with categories identified by the desired language for international use.

-Lesson Plans - Before, during, or after the observation, the observer can quickly access the teacher's Lesson Plans, either via the Dashboard or via the Team Table.
+Lesson Plans - Before, during, or after the observation, the observer can quickly access the teacher's Lesson Plans via the Dashboard or the Team Table.